 Running a lean, nimble operation can also work to your advantage.
 Startups and small businesses are often the ones to tap into trends first, such as using social media as a cheap, effective marketing tool, because they’re willing to try something new and face less bureaucratic red tape when it comes time to test a new plan.
 This can give you a competitive edge.

-2. Find hidden value.
 As the Oakland A’s recruit new players on a limited budget, its scouts look for players who can contribute and add value to the team but who have been overlooked by others.
-They turn to a pitcher who has been scorned because he “throws funny” and hire an injured catcher to play first base.
+They turn to a pitcher who has been scorned because he “throws funny,” and they hire an injured catcher to play first base.

 Small businesses can find hidden gems, too.
 When hiring, for example, don’t just look at Ivy League graduates.
 Don’t overlook women returning to work after taking a break to raise children.
 Although it’s easy and comfortable to hire and work with people whose backgrounds resemble yours, be open to staffing your business with a diverse group of employees.
 They can add depth and breadth to your team.